UNM Office of the Provost & EVP for Academic Affairs

 Step 1: Identifying the rank and title of the vacancy

-2. All regular non-tenure track faculty positions as designated in the University of New Mexico Faculty Handbook.
+- All continuing non-tenure track faculty positions as designated in the University of New Mexico Faculty Handbook.

-3. Visiting Faculty positions of two (2) to a maximum of three (3) year terms must be filled utilizing an external competitive process.
+- Visiting faculty positions of two (2) to a maximum of three (3) year terms must be filled utilizing an external competitive process.

-4. Open Rank recruitments create the option of recruiting junior and senior level faculty candidates and/or the option of tenure track/tenured and non-tenured faculty candidates depending on the needs of the department/college/institution.
+- Open rank recruitments, which create the option of recruiting junior and senior level faculty candidates and/or the option of tenure-track/tenured and non-tenured faculty candidates depending on the needs of the department/college/institution.

 Step 2: Search Committee

-Hiring official will identify and define the responsibilities of the Search Committee.
+The Hiring Official will identify and define the responsibilities of the Search Committee.

 2.1 Composition of the Search committee

-• If this process cannot reasonably be met without overburdening some faculty members with service, the Department could consider either: a) reduce those faculty members’ other service/teaching burdens to compensate for the search burden; or b) propose an alternative diversity plan[2] to ensure a search that maximizes likelihood of a broad search process, best practices for assuring a diverse pool, and an equitable search process that recruits excellent and diverse candidates (see below for a menu of options for alternative plans).
-This plan must be approved by Academic Affairs as part of the hiring approval process; the first step is submission to OAP via faculty@unm.edu
+- If this process cannot reasonably be met without overburdening some faculty members with service, the Department could consider either: a) reduce those faculty members’ other service/teaching commitments to compensate for the search contribution; or b) propose an alternative planto ensure a search that maximizes likelihood of a broad search process, best practices for assuring a broad and robust pool, and an equitable search process that recruits excellent and highly qualified candidates (see below for a menu of options for alternative plans).
+This plan must be approved by Academic Affairs as part of the hiring approval process; the first step is submission to OAP via faculty@unm.edu.

-• In all cases, the Department Chair, the Search Committee Chair (faculty), the college/school Academic Operating Officer[3], and the Hiring Coordinator (staff) must attend workshops on best practices for running equitable and effective searches.
-Department Chair and College/School Academic Operating Officer must have attended the workshops in the last four years; search chair and hiring coordinator in the last two years.
-UNM will offer such workshops early in the academic year..
+- In all cases, the Department Chair, the Search Committee Chair (faculty), the college/school Academic Operating Officer [2], and the Hiring Coordinator (staff), and search committee members must attend workshops on best practices for running equitable and effective searches.
+UNM will offer such workshops early in the academic year.

 2.2 Charge to Search Committee

-• Recruitment of a diverse and highly qualified pool of applicants;
+- Recruitment of a highly qualified pool of applicants;

-• Key search participants listed in 2.1 above will attend required workshops on best practices for conducting equitable and effective searches (available starting September 2018);
+- Key search participants listed in 2.1 above will attend required workshops on best practices for conducting equitable and effective searches;

-• Participation in the interview process and assistance as needed based on campus itineraries and according to departmental policy and practice.
+- Participation in the on-campus interview process and assistance as needed based on campus itineraries and according to departmental policy and practice.

-• Chair of the committee will work with committee members to document search process; how women and minorities advanced in the process; and justification of recommended candidate.
+- The Chair of the committee will work with committee members, the search coordinator, and the hiring officer (frequently the department chair) to document the search process and will create the justification of the recommended candidate.

-• Search committee members and any additional faculty members involved in determining the candidates to be brought for interview must maintain the confidentiality of all applicant information as stated in the Board of Regents' Policy #6.7: Confidentiality of Employment Applications.
+- Search committee members and any additional faculty members involved in determining the candidates to be brought to campus for the interview must maintain the confidentiality of all applicant information as stated in the Board of Regents' Policy #6.7: Confidentiality of Employment Applications

 Step 3: Create Advertisements